hoanhan101/gray/_posts/2020-04-01-antifragile.md

   - Society put too much value on theoretical or academic knowledge and not too much on practical one
   - Often the most successful traders don't know complicated economic theory or finance; they know when to buy and sell
   - The Industrial Revolution was not instigated by academics but hobbyists
-- The shorter the time frame you observe an even, the higher the noise you will perceive
+- The shorter the time frame you observe an event, the higher the noise you will perceive
 - Prediction in the modern world is impossible
   - We always find patterns, causes, explanations in past events, but they are useless for predicting the future
   - An assumption that the worst event we have witnessed must be the worst that could ever happen is simply false